ballerina-attic/securing-restful-services-with-ldap/README.md

 service order_mgt on httpListener {
 ```

-- Here we have used ``  @kubernetes:Deployment `` to specify the docker image name which will be created as part of building this service.
+- Here we have used ``  @kubernetes:Deployment `` to specify the Docker image name which will be created as part of building this service.
 - We have also specified `` @kubernetes:Service {} `` so that it will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.
 - In addition we have used `` @kubernetes:Ingress `` which is the external interface to access your service (with path `` /`` and host name ``ballerina.guides.io``)